humdrum-tools/humdrum-documentation/guide/ch25/index.md

 A correlation coefficient of -1 means that the rise and fall of numerical values are exactly reversed.
-When one set of numbers is rising, the other set is falling \-- and vice versa.
+When one set of numbers is rising, the other set is falling &mdash; and vice versa.
 By contrast, a correlation coefficient of zero means that the two sets of numbers are statistically independent of each other.
 For example, comparing two large sets of random numbers will result in a correlation